powerapi-ng/powerapi-ng.github.io/docs/reference/reports/reports.md

 a certain kind.
 All reports types have a common basis:

-- `timestamp`: at the [format](https://en.wikipedia.org/wiki/ISO_8601) "YYYY-MM-DDThh:mm:ss\.sss".
+- `timestamp`: at the [format](https://en.wikipedia.org/wiki/ISO_8601) "YYYY-MM-DDThh\:mm\:ss\.sss".
 The timestamp indicates when the data was collected, not when it was processed.

 - `target`: The target refers to the entity being measured.
 For example, if a report contains data related to a specific program, domain, or other entity, the target identifies that subject.
 In this context, it corresponds to the cgroup name.